 India’s railway sector is a phenomenon, to say the least.
-Powered by a nation-wide network which supports a population of over a billion-and-a-half people at pocket-friendly prices, the world’s 3rd largest railway network has come a long way to enhance the pan-Indian consumer experience.
+Powered by a nation-wide network which supports a population of over a billion-and-a-half people at pocket-friendly prices, the world’s 3rd largest railway network in FY-18 (Source: IBEF) has come a long way to enhance the pan-Indian consumer experience.

 Although, before we jump the gun and detail statistics about the sector’s developments and achievements, it’s only imperative to establish how a spike in enhancement of consumer experience has come after multiple legislative amendments, strenuous implementation of policies and a shift in political mandates.